College Factual by our College Data Analytics Team

 Associate Degree Highest Degree Type

-It is difficult to beat The University of Montana if you want to pursue a degree in nursing.
-UM is a moderately-sized public university located in the city of Missoula.
-A Best Colleges rank of #764 out of 2,217 colleges nationwide means UM is a great university overall.
+It's hard to beat The University of Montana if you want to pursue a degree in nursing.
+UM is a moderately-sized public university located in the small city of Missoula.
+A Best Colleges rank of #764 out of 2,217 schools nationwide means UM is a great university overall.

-There were roughly 33 nursing students who graduated with this degree at UM in the most recent year we have data available.
-After graduating, nursing degree recipients usually earn about $55,287 in the first five years of their career.
+There were about 35 nursing students who graduated with this degree at UM in the most recent data year.
+Soon after graduating, nursing degree recipients usually earn around $55,287 at the beginning of their careers.

 More information about a degree in nursing from The University of Montana